 Yamazumi is a Japanese word that means”to stack up.”
 A chart is a graphical representation that shows the cycle time of processes, like time and labor required to complete a process task.

-Organizing data in this way allows managers to quickly identify which tasks are taking up too much time, resources, or money and which tasks are efficient.
+Organizing data in the form of a Yamazumi chart allows managers to quickly identify which tasks are taking up too much time, resources, or money and which are efficient.

 Manufacturing process optimization